Faith and business leadership study

 Boardroom Thoughts

-Short insights.
-2 minutes or less.
+Sharp insights.
+60 seconds or less.

 “Most CEOs don't need more strategy.
 They need clarity.”